inclusive-brains/prometheus-bci/README.md

 ---

-## 🌟 Tribute to Nathalie and Pierre
+## 🌟 A Tribute to Nathalie and Pierre

 Prometheus BCI’s first interface was born from a unique challenge: enabling **Nathalie Labrégère** to interact with an exoskeleton arm and carry the Olympic flame on May 9, 2024, in Marseille.